Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 This program enables low-income parents and other caregivers to go to work or get a qualification by giving them access to affordable childcare services.

-This program provides funding and support for early childhood learning centres that focus on developing the cognitive, linguistic, and pre-reading skills of young children.
-In fact, these centres help to prepare the children, who mostly come from low-income backgrounds, for academic success in school.
+This program provides funding and support for early childhood learning centers that focus on developing the cognitive, linguistic, and pre-reading skills of young children.
+In fact, these centers help to prepare the children, who mostly come from low-income backgrounds, for academic success in school.

 Welfare Programs for Foster Care and Adoption